TDiR: Transformer based Diffusion for Image Restoration Tasks: Experimental Settings

 \subsection{Datasets}

-In this study, three distinct image restoration tasks are examined, and for each task, various datasets are employed to train and evaluate the effectiveness of the model.
+In this study, three distinct image restoration tasks are examined, and for each task, various datasets are used to train and evaluate the model's effectiveness.
 The aforementioned datasets are detailed in the list below:

 \textbf{Underwater Reconstruction}.
-As for the underwater image reconstruction task, the Underwater Image Enhancement Benchmark (UIEB)~\cite{UIEB} dataset is used to train the model.
-The UIEB contains 890 underwater images with their corresponding \enquote{reference} images.
-The reference images were constructed using the following methodology: For each underwater image, several proposed reference images are produced using different underwater image reconstruction methods.
-Then, some subjects were asked to choose the best image from the proposed images that better captured the underwater scene while removing the color shift effects.
-While training on this dataset may mean that the model is only as good as the techniques used to produce the references in the UIEB, it is used here because multiple works have utilized and published models trained on it.
+For underwater image reconstruction, the Underwater Image Enhancement Benchmark (UIEB)~\cite{UIEB} dataset is used for training.
+The UIEB contains 890 underwater images, each accompanied by its corresponding \enquote{reference} image.
+The reference images were constructed as follows: for each underwater image, several proposed reference images were generated using different underwater image reconstruction methods.
+Then, some subjects were asked to select the best image among the proposed images that most accurately captured the underwater scene while minimizing color shift.
+While training on this dataset may mean the model is only as good as the techniques used to produce the references in the UIEB, it is used here because multiple works have published models trained on it.

 \textbf{Denoising}.
-In order to train the model for the image denoising task, two datasets were utilized: BSD500~\cite{Martin2001BSD} and WED.
-Images from these datasets were subjected to degradation through the introduction of Gaussian noise at varying levels, with $\sigma \in\{15, 25, 50\}$, where $\sigma$ represents the standard deviation of the Gaussian noise that was applied to degrade the images.
-The testing phase is conducted using the BSD68 Dataset~\cite {roth2009fields}.
+In order to train the model for the image denoising task, two datasets were utilized: BSD500~\cite{Martin2001BSD} and Waterloo Exploration Database (WED) \cite{ma2017waterloo}, which contains 4,744 natural images with synthetic Gaussian noise.
+Images from these datasets were degraded by adding Gaussian noise with $\sigma \in \{15, 25, 50\}$, where $\sigma$ denotes the standard deviation.
+The testing phase is conducted on the BSD68 Dataset~\cite{roth2009fields}.

 \textbf{Deraining}.
-For the deraining task, the Rain100L~\cite{Rain100L} dataset was employed to train and evaluate the diffusion model; this represents the same dataset utilized in the PromptIR paper.
+For the deraining task, the Rain100L dataset~\cite{yang2019joint} was used to train and evaluate the diffusion model, the same dataset used in the PromptIR paper.
 The dataset comprises 300 clean-rainy image pairs.